View essential information and videos about the changes to teaching and learning and campus facilities from September

 MCM4014Field Botany (20 credits)

 Field Botany provides an introduction to plant identification through intensive exposure to a variety of species across a number of habitats.
 The module will also enhance your understanding and experience of the standard UK method for identifying plant communities, the National Vegetation Classification (NVC).
-This is achieved through a field course, based at Edge Hill University, using local habitats, in addition to participation in laboratory sessions.
+This is achieved through visits to local field sites, in addition to participation in laboratory sessions.
 You will be assessed through a specimen collection and identification test.